 network, we propose an algorithm for voice bearers and data bearers in

 sub-6 GHz and millimeter wave (mmWave) frequency bands, respectively.

 The algorithm improves the performance measured by SINR and sum-rate

 In realistic cellular environments, the simulation results show that

 our algorithm outperforms the link adaptation industry standards

 for sub-6 GHz voice bearers.

-For data bearers over a mmWave band, our algorithm approaches the
+For data bearers in the mmWave frequency band, our algorithm approaches the

 COPYRIGHT NOTICE: All the documents on this server